Semiarundinaria - Noble Bamboo: Planting and Growing

 Watering

-Bamboo requires plenty of water to establish and grow.
-Water generously when planting and then very regularly for the first two years of cultivation, especially in summer and when the soil is very dry.
+Bamboo requires a lot of water to establish and grow.
+Water generously at planting and then very regularly for the first two years of cultivation, especially in summer and when the soil is very dry.
 Don’t forget to apply mulch to keep the soil cool.
 Over time, bamboos “mulch themselves” thanks to their dry leaves, which decompose very slowly.
-After two years of cultivation, semiarundinarias tolerate drought well.
+After the first two years of cultivation, semiarundinarias tolerate drought well.

 Potted specimens require even more careful monitoring of watering: do not let the soil dry out too much between waterings.
-Each semiarundinaria plant can drink up to 5 litres per day during hot weather.
+Each semiarundinaria plant can drink up to 5 litres per day during periods of intense heat.

 Maintenance